pettiross/pettiross/README.md

 stuff using full-stack knowledge of ML/AI, hardware/software integration, and coding frameworks at Microsoft, Tableau, three startups, and as a consultant.
 I've git some examples in [my portfolio](https://www.portfolio.pettiross.com/).

-GitHub wise, I don't have a lot of publicly available code, but I did design the [Observable 10 color scheme](https://www.portfolio.pettiross.com/observable-10) built into [D3](https://github.com/d3/d3) and Observable [Plot](https://github.com/observablehq/plot).
+GitHub-wise, I don't have a lot of publicly available code, but I did design the [Observable 10 color scheme](https://www.portfolio.pettiross.com/observable-10) built into [D3](https://github.com/d3/d3) and Observable [Plot](https://github.com/observablehq/plot).